get-set-fetch/extension/README.md

 You can also install community based scenarios:

 - [Extract Html Headings](https://github.com/a1sabau/gsf-extension-extract-html-headings) - [v0.1.1](https://registry.npmjs.org/gsf-extension-extract-html-headings/0.1.1)
-  - "Hello World" example of writing a scenario
+  - "Hello World" example of writing a scrape scenario

-If you wrote a scraping scenario and want to share it, update the above list and make a pull request.
+If you wrote a scraping scenario and want to share it, please update the above list and make a pull request.

 The extension is structured as a monorepo with the following sub-packages:
 - commons: mostly typescript definitions